2018 Jerusalem municipal election: Results

 The failure of Elkin to advance to the runoff was considered an upset defeat.

 The results of the first round of voting in Jerusalem, with 254,326 voters participating of 638,065 eligible (a 39.86% turnout), are as follows.
 Of the 254,326 votes, 248,585 were valid.

 Runoff

 Campaigning

 Heading into the runoff, Lion continued to enjoy backing from the Haredi community, including the endorsements of the Degel HaTorah and Shas Haredi political partie, as well as the right wing Yisrael Beiteinu party.
 However, the day before the election, the rabbinical council of the Agudat Yisrael party instructed their supporters not to vote in the runoff, which was seen as aiding Berkovitch's chances against Lion.

-Lion received the endorsement of outgoing mayor Barkat in the runoff.
-He was also endorsed by the local chapters of the Likud and The Jewish Home parties, as well as several Likud party ministers.
+Lion was viewed in the runoff to be the candidate representing the right wing., Lion received the endorsement of outgoing mayor Barkat in the runoff, while Prime Minister Netanyahu did not endorse a candidate in the runoff.
+Lion was also endorsed in the runoff by the local chapters of the Likud and The Jewish Home parties, as well as several Likud party ministers.

-Lion was seen as the candidate in the runoff representing the right wing.

-Prime Minister Netanyahu did not endorse a candidate in the runoff.

 As is typical, the Arab populace in East Jerusalem boycotted the election.